AltGr/opam-wiki/Packaging.md

 ### `opam`

-The full ABNF specification of the syntax for *opam* files is available in OPAM’s [specification document](https://github.com/OCamlPro/opam/blob/master/doc/specs/roadmap.pdf).
+The full ABNF specification of the syntax for *opam* files is available in OPAM’s [developer manual](https://github.com/OCamlPro/opam/blob/master/doc/dev-manual/dev-manual.pdf).
 In this file, `opam-version` MUST be `1`, and you should put your email in the `maintainer` field. `build` has OCaml type `string list list`, and contains the build instructions.
 Here,